MathiasStrohkirch/instagram_scraper/README.md

 The script will save the profile image of the user as `<index>_<file>_profile` and all post images as `<index>_<file>_1`, `<index>_<file>_2`,`<index>_<file>_3`, ...

+This script will ignore any posts not found and videos (but will still download the profile images and any post images of posts with videos)

 **Requirements**

 - git